Celebrated on 15th February

 2,500 years ago, the Buddha Sakyamuni first turned the Wheel of the Dharma.
 Then, in our own time, Sangharakshita brought the Dharma to the West.
 We remember Sangharakshita’s eight teachers, with whom he studied the Dharma in India: you can read about each one in his book Precious Teachers.

-On this day we may reflect what our lives would be like without the Buddha’s teachings.
-When did we first come across the Dharma?
-Was it through meditation, or through a desire to question and explore philosophical questions, or through an experience of doubt, or faith?
+On this day we may reflect on what our lives would be like without the Buddha’s teachings.
+When did we first come across the Dharma ?
+Was it through meditation, or through a desire to question and explore philosophical questions, or through an experience of doubt, or faith ?
 We come together to reflect on these questions and rejoice in the Buddha’s teachings, and those of his followers throughout the ages.

 Celebrated on the tenth lunar day of the lunar month starting in September